crowdlingo/course/src/speaking/music.md

 ## Vocabulary

 <vocab-list>
+- disappointment
+  - a feeling of dissatisfaction that results when your expectations are not realized
-- traditional
+- currently
-  - consisting of or derived from tradition
+  - at this time or period
+- sometimes
+  - on certain occasions or in certain cases but not always
+- releasing
+  - emotionally purging (of e.g. art)
+- studying
+  - reading carefully with intent to remember
 - nostalgic
   - unhappy about being away and longing for familiar things or persons
-- audience
-  - a gathering of spectators or listeners at a (usually public) performance
-- American
-  - of or relating to the United States of America or its people or language or culture

 <!-- blank -->